Getting ready for church, don’t forget your sarong!

 ___ Hat with visor or wide rim

-___ Ski Cap or beanie for warmth will help warm us up if we get chilled on boat trips
+___ Ski Cap or beanie for warmth will help warm you up if you get chilled on boat trips

 ___ Insect repellent–we like Lemon Eucalyptus by Repel , an effective non toxic alternative to DEET, others prefer the use of DEET.
 Avon Skin so Soft Bug Guard if we encounter no see ums /sand gnats.

-___ Anti-Itch Cream (small amount 3oz, Anti- itch cream (i.e. benedral) – for insect bites see recommendations at More Info
+___ Anti-Itch Cream (small amount 3oz, Anti- itch cream (i.e. benadryl) – for insect bites see recommendations at More Info

-___ Personal medicines ( anti diarrhea, band aids,neosporine, pain reliever; keep prescriptions in their original bottle with RX number labeled)
+___ Personal medicines ( anti diarrhea, band aids, blister aids, neosporin, pain reliever; keep prescriptions in their original bottle with RX number labeled)

-___ Sea sickness prevention medicine – if you are prone to sea sickness; enough to last for 7 boat excursions and 2 charter flights in small plane see recommendations at More Info
+___ Sea sickness prevention medicine – if you are prone to sea sickness; enough to last for 8 boat excursions at More Info

-___ Day pack or small dry bag to protect personal gear such as camera, extra clothing and binoculars while boating; line the inside of a day pack with a garbage bag
+___ Day pack or small dry bag to protect personal gear such as camera, extra clothing, binoculars while boating; line the inside of a day pack with a garbage bag

 we like heavy style compressor bags for waterproofing our daypacks